 Many Intel SoCs have CPU cores organized in a hierarchical structure, which has three levels: core, module, and package.
 A package contains two modules, each of which groups two cores together.
 This topology allows two levels of task consolidation: in-package and in-module.
 With in-package consolidation, the workload runs on either the first module or both modules, i.e., all of the four cores.
 Intel CPUs support DVFS or performance states (or P-states) for OS controlled management of processor performance.
 The P-states are exposed via ACPI tables to the OS.
 OS Software requests a P-State based on performance needs of the application (in Linux/Android, this is via the cpufreq-based governors).
 Atom cores also support Turbo frequencies akin to boost on ARM SoCs.
 Turbo allows processor cores to run faster than the “guaranteed” operating frequency if the processor is operating below rated power, temperature, and current specification limits of the system.
 Turbo takes advantage of the fact that the rated maximum operating point of a processor is based on fairly conservative conditions which occur infrequently.
-Intel SoCs typically support the following system states: \begin{enumerate} \item S0i1: Shallow idle state for the entire SOC \item S0i1-Display: display can be kept in a shallow low power state, with display controller periodically waking up to feed the contents of the display panel. \item S0i1-Audio: SOC in low power state except audio block. \item S0i1-Sensing: SOC in low power state except sensor hub to support several low power sensing modes such as pedometer \item S0i3: Entire SOC is in low power state, with only critical wake sequencing supported. \end{enumerate} All these states are transparent to applications and are entered/exited by close orchestration between operating system, firmware, microcontrollers and hardware and have different entry/exit latencies.